End Correction at a Flue Pipe Mouth

 circular,

-quadratic, or even moderately oblong rectangular, let us here stick to
+quadratic, or even moderately oblong rectangular, let us

-the correction expressed in terms of the tube area, such that it
+the correction expressed in terms of the tube area, such

 amounts to